r4victor/tenthousandmeters/content/blog/python_bts_06.md

 ```
 &nbsp;3\.
 Study how the VM executes the produced bytecode instructions.

-Feel free to do that if you find the time.
-Right now, we'll take a shortcut.
+Feel free to do that if you find the time, or read [the article on classes](https://eli.thegreenplace.net/2012/06/15/under-the-hood-of-python-class-definitions) by Eli Bendersky.
+We'll take a shortcut.

 To create a Python object we call its type, e.g. `int()`, `list()` or `MyClass()`.
-Similarly, to create a type object, we call a type.
+To create a type object, we call a type as well.
 Such a type whose instances are types is called a metatype.
 Python has one built-in metatype called `PyType_Type`, which is known to programmers simply as `type`.
 Here's how it's defined:

 ```C
 PyTypeObject PyType_Type = {